-Backflow Testing & Repairs in Northern Virginia
+Backflow Testing & Repairs in Leesburg & Surrounding Areas

 “Backflow” is a plumbing term for any occurrence in which unwanted water flows in reverse, contaminating clean water.
 It can be a serious problem, causing deadly health risks and possible property damage.

 We believe clean indoor air and drinking water are vital to preserving your quality of life.
 M.E.
-Flow has served Fairfax, Sterling, McLean, and other Northern Virginia communities since 1951.
+Flow has served Leesburg, Fairfax, Sterling, McLean, and other Northern Virginia communities since 1951.
 Our family is invested in keeping your family safe.

 What Causes Backflow?